cremalab/app-mobile/README.md

 │   │   └── test.tsx // Unit Tests (Jest)
 │   ├── decoratorCentered // Used in stories.tsx
 │   └── shallowRender // Used to render components in test.tsx
+├── stories // Directory used to load storybook stories in one place │   └── index.tsx
 └── index.tsx // Root Module
 ```